kosmonova71/lawn-bowls/README.md

 Get from the obs forum don't use these yet

 Written in python
-pip install pillow
-pip install configparser
-pip install matplotlib
+pip install pillow configparser matplotlib

 The L version written for linux is what i use apple use L version some gui adjustment needed